 Academic credit is a very important part of your program — it is, after all, Study Abroad.
 To ensure your credit abroad will fit in with your degree program here on campus, it is important that you work with your academic advisor and Study Abroad staff as often and early as possible, as they will work with you to select the program and term that will give you maximum academic success and allow you to graduate on time.

 Determining which courses you will take abroad requires consultation with your academic advisor and any department at Valpo that will be approving the credits and any requirements they will fulfill in your degree program.
-Most students choose to earn elective or general education requirements abroad (in addition to language credit, where applicable), though it is possible to earn major or minor requirements at the discretion of the Valpo department.
 It’s important to start this conversation as early as possible so that you can fit Study Abroad into your degree program here at Valpo.
 This will help you determine which courses you can take abroad versus which ones you are encouraged or required to take here on campus.

 It’s important to note that, with some programs, you may be able to choose and enroll in specific courses ahead of time, but there are some programs where you may not be able to officially determine and enroll in courses until later, or even after you’ve already arrived.
 It is important that you understand what types of courses you need so you can ensure you are taking appropriate courses abroad.
 Your Study Abroad program advisor can help you find information on courses offered by your program — or, alternatively, course listings from a recent semester that would allow you to tentatively plan with your academic advisor and department.